 Cut a length of 0.8mm wire to form the main brake shaft.
+This should extend about 0.75mm either side of the vees.

-If constructing a fitted chassis check that the vacuum cylinder actuators (26) can accept 0.8mm wire.
+If you are constructing a fitted chassis check that the vacuum cylinder actuators (23a or 23b) of your choice can accept 0.8mm wire.
+The type will depend on the position you used for the vacuum cylinder bracket.
 The actuators need to have their half etched rivets pressed out and then folded over.
 They are designed for the ends to wrap around a 0.6mm piece of wire extending from the vacuum cylinder.
 These can be fitted along with the brake shaft (0.8mm wire) through the vees.
-Leave soldering of the actuator until the vacuum cylinder is in place.